CLI

 modification time will reflect the time you pulled and not the time the file

 was edited by an actual person.
-If you use the --use-git-timestamps flag and
+If you use the --use-git-timestamps

 no information about a local git repository can be found, then the client will